American Journal of Plant Physiology

 Dartmouth Digital Commons Citation

 Thakare, Dhiraj; Tang, Weining; Hill, Kristine; and Perry, Sharyn E., "The MADS-Domain Transcriptional Regulator AGAMOUS-LIKE15 Promotes Somatic Embryo Development in Arabidopsis and Soybean" (2008).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3676.